 1. How to enable VAT Number to be displayed in the Hosted Pages?

 For a transaction to be considered B2B, a valid VAT number has to be provided by the customer.
 If you use Chargebee's hosted pages, enabling the VAT number option will display the VAT Number field in the checkout pages.

-Once a successful retry is made, the customer's VAT number status is marked valid/invalid based on the result of VIES.
+Chargebee will mark the customer's VAT Number status as valid/invalid based on the response from VIES.
 You will be able to filter the customers with an invalid VAT number and get in touch with them, asking them to update a valid VAT number.

 Filtering based on VAT number can be done as follows,